Foundations of Carrollian Geometry: Carrollian Structures

 \subsection{Zero-signature Spacetimes}

-The first description of a Carrollian structure can be traced back to the zero-signature spacetime defined by Henneaux.\footnote{The notation in this subsection is based on this original paper, with minor changes occasionally.
-We also present it in general dimension, whereas the analysis in \cite{Henneaux:1979vn} is performed in $4$ dimensions.} Remarkably, this precursory paper contains already many of the elements needed to define a general Carrollian structure.
+The first description of a Carrollian structure can be traced back to the zero-signature spacetime defined by Henneaux \cite{Henneaux:1979vn}.
+Remarkably, this precursory paper contains already many of the elements needed to define a general Carrollian structure.

-A zero-signature spacetime of dimension $(d+1)$ consists of a degenerate metric $g_{\alpha \beta}$ and a positive density $\Omega$ of weight +1.
-As a matrix, $g_{\alpha \beta}$ is assumed to have rank $d$, inferring that its kernel, $\mathrm{ker}(g)$, spans a 1-dimensional null subspace.
-We also assume that the norm of any vector $V^\alpha$ is always non-negative, meaning that $g_{\alpha \beta} V^\alpha V^\beta \geq 0$.
+A zero-signature spacetime of dimension $(d+1)$ consists of a degenerate metric $q_{ab}$ and a positive density $\Omega$ of weight +1.
+As a matrix, $q_{ab}$ is assumed to have rank $d$, inferring that its kernel, $\mathrm{ker}(q)$, spans a 1-dimensional null subspace.
+We also assume that the norm of any vector $V^a$ is always non-negative, meaning that $q_{ab} V^a V^b \geq 0$.
 The determinant of the metric is given by

-where $C^{\mu\nu}$, called the minor of $g_{\alpha \beta}$, is a symmetric contravariant tensor density of weight\footnote{A tensor density $T_\alpha{}^\beta$ has weight $w$ if it transforms under general coordinate transformations $x \to x'(x)$ as $T'_{\alpha}{}^{\beta} = (\det J)^{-w}(J^{-1})_\alpha{}^{\mu}T_\mu{}^\nu J_\nu{}^\beta $ where $J_\nu{}^\beta = \frac{\pa x'^\beta}{\pa x^\nu}$ is the Jacobian matrix of the transformation.} +2 defined as
+where $C^{ab}$, called the minor of $q_{ab}$, is a symmetric contravariant tensor density of weight\footnote{A tensor density $T_a{}^b$ has weight $w$ if it transforms under general coordinate transformations $x \to x'(x)$ as $T'_{a}{}^{b} = (\det J)^{-w}(J^{-1})_a{}^{c}T_c{}^d J_d{}^b $ where $J_a{}^b = \frac{\pa x'^b}{\pa x^a}$ is the Jacobian matrix of the transformation.} +2 defined as

-where $\epsilon^{\alpha_0 \alpha_1 \alpha_2 \dots \alpha_d}$ is the Levi-Civita, totally antisymmetric, symbol.
+where $\epsilon^{a a_1 a_2 \dots a_d}$ is the Levi-Civita, totally antisymmetric, symbol.

-By construction, $\det g = 0$, which implies $C^{\mu \alpha} g_{\alpha \nu} = 0$.
-This condition suggests that each column of the cofactor $C^{\mu\nu}$, when viewed as a matrix, lies in the null subspace $\mathrm{ker}(g)$ of the metric.
-Denoting the vector spanning $\mathrm{ker}(g)$ by $n^\alpha$, the cofactor can be written as
+By construction, $\det q = 0$, which implies $C^{ac} q_{cb} = 0$.
+This condition suggests that each column of the cofactor $C^{ab}$, when viewed as a matrix, lies in the null subspace $\mathrm{ker}(q)$ of the metric.
+Denoting the vector spanning $\mathrm{ker}(q)$ by $\ell^a$, the cofactor can be written as

-together with the condition that $n^\alpha \in \mathrm{ker}(g)$,
+together with the condition that $\ell^a \in \mathrm{ker}(q)$,

-Therefore, the weight +1 density $\Omega$ plays two roles here: it corrects the weight of the tensor density $C^{\alpha \beta}$ and fixes the scale of the vector $n^\alpha$.
-Hence, the pair $(g_{\alpha \beta}, \Omega)$, or equivalently $(g_{\alpha \beta}, n^\alpha)$, defines the geometry of the zero-signature spacetime.
-Later, in section \ref{sec:modern}, $(g_{\alpha \beta}, n^\alpha)$ will indeed be the starting point to define a general Carrollian structure.
+Therefore, the weight +1 density $\Omega$ plays two roles here: it corrects the weight of the tensor density $C^{ab}$ and fixes the scale of the vector $\ell^a$.
+Hence, the pair $(q_{ab}, \Omega)$, or equivalently $(q_{ab}, \ell^a)$, defines the geometry of the zero-signature spacetime.
+Later, in section \ref{sec:modern}, $(q_{ab}, \ell^a)$ will indeed be the starting point to define a general Carrollian structure.